Rock of Solutré: Post-antiquity

 In the Middle Ages, the Rock of Solutré was a powerful high point, reputed to be the domain of bandits.
 After the truce signed in Mâcon on 4 December 1434 accepting the Burgundian presence in Mâconnais, this castle, the only remaining high place in the region not reduced by the Duke of Burgundy, was handed over to him.
-The following year the Duke, Philip the good, ordered the total destruction of the fortress by an act passed at Dijon on 22 December 1434.
-There was such popular jubilation at the pronouncement that bodies have been found of participants in the destruction, killed by the disorderly collapse of the walls.
+Soon after, the Duke, Philip the Good, ordered the total destruction of the fortress by an act passed at Dijon on 22 December 1434.
+Bodies have since been found of participants in this destruction, killed by the disorderly collapse of the walls.
 Recent research has shown that the castle had been a noble and wealthy dwelling, but few facts are known about its residents.

-A high place for the French Resistance during World War II, the rock was ritually climbed each year by President François Mitterrand and certain of his friends.
+An important place for the French Resistance during World War II, the rock was ritually climbed each year by President François Mitterrand and some of his friends.

 A particular habitat: the pelouses calcicoles of Mâconnais

 Human activities on and around the rock have had a visible impact on its profile.
 From the deforestation of the original Gaulish forest to the plantation of the first vineyards, to contemporary polyculture and current monoculture of wine production, the countryside has been shaped and changed.

 The clearing at the peak and the soft slopes of the rock have contributed to the appearance and maintenance of a local habitat.
 In fact, until the middle of the 19th century, the wives of farmers herded their goats on these parcels of land surrounded by dry stone walls.
 This pasturing as well as the practice of burning maintained the dry grass which had developed, hosting numerous rare or protected plant and animal species, who found their most northerly home.

-The pelouses calcicoles grassland, also known as pelouses calcaires are also found on four other peaks formed in the same epoch (from north to south: Monsard, Mont de Leynes, the Rock of Vergisson, and finally Mont de Pouilly to the south of Solutré).
-They are protecteded under the French protections and sustainable development rules.
+The pelouses calcicoles grassland, also known as pelouses calcaires, are found on four other peaks formed in the same epoch (from north to south: Monsard, Mont de Leynes, the Rock of Vergisson, and finally Mont de Pouilly to the south of Solutré).
+They are maintained under French protections and sustainable development rules.
 When pasturing ceased after the Second World War, the area was colonized by boxtree, juniper and pedunculate oak.

 Flora include inula, hippocrepis emerus, Bombycilaena erecta, wild orchid, hippocrepis comosa.
 Mountain and Mediterranean species which share the rock include festuca, carex, bromus, helianthemum, silene, rubia peregrina, Œillet (which can refer to several species), sesleria caerulea, sedum and saxifrage.

 Notable birds of the rock include the ortolan bunting, the scops-owl, the European nightjar, the short-toed snake eagle, the northern harrier and the woodlark.
 Notable insects include the scarce swallowtail, the praying mantis and the Mediterranean cricket.